rubatopy/rubato/docs/source/tutorials/advanced/pyinstaller.rst

 .. note::

     In order to load all of your resources correctly, you must use relative paths.
 This means that if I wanted to access ``my_data.json``, I would use ``resources/data/my_data.json``.
-This simple change will work with all Rubato functions.
+This simple change will work with all rubato functions.
 If you are using a different library or built-in functions make sure to wrap your relative paths with the ``rb.get_path()`` function.

 Here are a all the options you can add to the pyinstaller command (and we have made sure work):